Search...Search plugins and themes...

 Other features

 Calendar sync with Google and Microsoft (OAuth) or any ICS feed.
 Time tracking with start/stop per task, Pomodoro timer, and session history.
-Recurring tasks with fixed or flexible schedules and per-instance completion tracking.
+Recurring tasks with fixed or flexible schedules, per-instance completion tracking, and optional materialized occurrence notes.
 Dependencies between tasks.
 Natural language parsing for task creation.
 Custom statuses, priorities, and user-defined fields.

 Integrations